-Getting a Technical Report
+Getting a technical report

 If you have a dispute about your vehicle and you disagree with the technical findings then you may be asked to get an independent assessment of your vehicle to support your case.
+Usually, an adjudicator will ask for this after having initially assessed your complaint – because it may not be necessary in every complaint.
+Some examples of where we may need a technical report include:

 - Remember not all mechanics are formally qualified and so you need to ensure you choose a party that is qualified and equipped to give their professional opinion.

-- If you have a dispute then ensure the independent assessor will be prepared to give their findings in writing so that you have written evidence and that you are not just paying for a verbal opinion.
+- If you have a dispute, then ensure the independent assessor will be prepared to give their findings in writing so that you have written evidence and that you are not just paying for a verbal opinion.

 - Notify your repairer or warranty provider you will be seeking an independent report so they are given the opportunity to resolve the issue with you first without incurring extra costs.
 If they refuse then let them know the costs of the report will form part of your claim if you are successful.